hashicorp/field-workshops-terraform/docs/slides/index.md

 You make a slide a title slide by including `class: title`.

 ---
-name: terraform-workshops-slides
+name: terraform-workshops
-# Terraform Workshops Slides
+# Terraform Workshops
-### ㅇ
+### This repository contains Terraform workshops.
 * They are organized by cloud.
 * Workshops for each cloud are organized by type:
   1. Terraform OSS